databrary/policies/investigator-agmt.md

 I agree to keep officials at my *Institution* who supervise research informed about my use of Databrary.
 That may include providing Databrary with accurate contact information about a designated representative from the *Research Supervision Entity* at my *Institution*.
 I agree that Databrary may share information about my use of the data library with my *Institution*.

 I will comply with all relevant rules and regulations imposed by my *Institution*.
 I will consult with the appropriate officials at my *Institution’s Research Supervision Entity* and secure whatever approvals (or waivers) are required prior to accessing Databrary for *Non-Research* or *Research* purposes.
+Many *Research Supervision Entities* permit *Non-Research* use of *Data* without requiring formal review or approval.

 I agree to follow all relevant national, state, and local laws and regulations that pertain to the use of research *Data*.